ajstarks/ebcanvas/elections/README.md

 elections [options] file...

 each file contains the layout and election results data as described below.
-The repo contains election results from 1864 and 1920-2024.
+The repo contains results for all US presidential elections.

 ## interaction
 * Left-arrow, Page-Down, Down-Arrow, Left-Mouse: move forward